<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 *Source: Bridging the Gap Between 401(k) Sponsors and Participants, T.Rowe Price, 2020

-The further you get in your career, the greater your income.
-This general rule may makes it appear that individuals in their mid to late careers have more money that they can invest.
+The further you get in your career, the greater your income is likely to be.
+This general rule can make it seem like people in their mid to late careers have more money to invest.
 However, retirement saving competes directly with a number of other expenses, like your mortgage, raising children, paying for college, and more.

-In the United States, it's important to develop a strategy for 401(k) investing that you can stick to.
-Strategies always vary from person to person, because everyone's financial situation is unique, but there are some popular benchmarks that you can keep track of:
+To help you balance these priorities, particulalry in the United States, it's important to develop a strategy for 401k investing that you can stick to.
+Strategies always vary from person to person, because everyone's financial situation is unique, but there are some key benchmarks to help guide you:

 1. If you're in your 30s and 40s, retirement planning often conflicts with saving for college.
-While many financial planners will tell you to focus on retirement, because financial aid can offset tuition costs, consider investing a minimum of 10% of your income toward retirement during this age range.
+While many financial planners will tell you to focus on retirement, because financial aid can offset tuition costs, consider investing a minimum of 10% of your income toward retirement during this time.

 3. Starting at age 50, retirement investors are allowed to make “catch-up” contributions to certain types of accounts.
 These contributions allow you to save even more as you navigate the home stretch into retirement.

-401(k) employer match contributions are so popular because they are effectively "free money".
+401k employer match contributions are so popular because they are effectively "free money".
 If you don't invest enough to take full advantage of your employer's match, then you are leaving money on the table.
-Research published by Principal Financial Group in 2022 found that 62% of workers deemed company 401(k) matches significantly important to reaching their retirement goals.
+According to the Charles Schwab 2025 401(k) Participant Survey, 85% of workers consider a 401(k) a critical must-have benefit, essential to reaching their retirement goals.

 Unfortunately, many people fail to take advantage of these programs.
-According to Bank of America's "2022 Financial Life Benefit Impact Report", despite 58% of eligible employees participating in a 401(k) plan, 61% of them contributed less than $5,000 during the current year.
-The study also found that fewer than one in 10 participants’ contributions reached the ceiling on elective deferrals, under IRS Section 402(g) — which is $23,000 for 2024.
+According to Bank of America's "2023 Financial Life Benefits® Impact Report", despite 56% of eligible employees participating in a 401(k) plan, 66% of them contributed less than $5,000 for the year.
+The study also found that fewer than one in 10 participants’ contributions reached the ceiling on elective deferrals, under IRS Section 402(g), which is $24,500 for 2026.

-AT&T employees in the United States stand to benefit from the information in this article!
+AT&T employees in the United States may benefit from the information in this article!
 Read Wealth Enhancement's "Complete Guide to Retirement Accounts" article, or speak with an AT&T-focused advisor by clicking the button below.

 Schedule a Call